marianataglio/amq2_tp/README.md

 # Sales prediction project
+Author: Mariana Taglio
 This repository contains scripts and classes for a machine learning project that focuses on transforming raw data, building a linear regression model, and making predictions.
 The project is organized into several scripts and classes to facilitate modularity and reusability.

 ## Project Structure
+All the source code is located in the src folder.
 The project is structured as follows:

 - `transformers.py`: This script defines a seveeral classes that inherit from sklearn BaseEstimator and TransformerMixin that encapsulate a set of data transformation methods.
 These methods can be applied to preprocess raw data before feeding it into the model.
 The transformations included are: